FlooferLand/fast_config/README.md

 }

 fn main() {
-    // Initializing a logging system (needed to show errors) env_logger::init();
+    // Initializing a logging system (needed to show some warnings/errors) env_logger::init();

     // Creating our data (default values)